 The sustainable management and conservation of forests in the face of global change requires new integrated approaches, skills and knowledge.

 The Forest Complexity Modelling (FCM) program is a new interuniversity, interdisciplinary bilingual program that aims at training outstanding national and international undergraduate and graduate students, as well as postdoctoral fellows.
 Funded by NSERC through its CREATE program for six years, the program received a 1 650 000$ grant.
+It will end its activities in March 2017.

 The Forest Complexity Modelling (FCM) training program offers unique and exciting: